Frank Sex Talk Gets Sherman Alexie’s Book Yanked From Reading List

 “I write books for teenagers because I vividly remember what it felt like to be a teen facing everyday and epic dangers,” he wrote.
 “I don’t write to protect them.
 It’s far too late for that.
 I write to give them weapons—in the form of words and ideas—that will help them fight their monsters.
 I write in blood because I remember what it felt like to bleed.”

-He defending his book back in 2008 as well when it was pulled from an Oregon classroom.
+He defended his book back in 2008 as well when it was pulled from an Oregon classroom.

 “Everything in the book is what every kid in that school is dealing with on a daily basis, whether it’s masturbation or racism or sexism or the complications of being human,” Alexie told The Bulletin, an Oregon newspaper.
 “To pretend that kids aren’t dealing with this on an hour-by-hour basis is a form of denial.”